AvePoint/CitizenServices/CitizenServices-Open311-API-Console-App/README.md

 # Citizen Services: Open311 API Console App

 This project contains sample code to demonstrate the usage of AvePoint Citizen Services API to query and create service requests.
-The API is compitabile with Open311 [GeoReport v2](http://wiki.open311.org/GeoReport_v2/) API protocol standards.
+The API is compatible with Open311 [GeoReport v2](http://wiki.open311.org/GeoReport_v2/) API protocol standards.

-The code is writtent in C# and run in .Net core framework.
+The code is written in C# and run in .Net core framework.
 To build the code you must have .Net core SDK installed.
 Instructions to install .Net core SDK can be found on  the Microsoft [.Net core download](https://www.microsoft.com/net/download/core) site.

 ##Getting Start